onelogin/onelogin-python-aws-assume-role/README.md

 By default, the credentials only last for 1 hour, but you can [edit that restriction on AWS and set a max of 12h session duration](https://aws.amazon.com/es/blogs/security/enable-federated-api-access-to-your-aws-resources-for-up-to-12-hours-using-iam-roles/).

 Then set the `-z` or `duration` with the desired credentials session duration.
 The possible value to be used is limited by the AWS Role.
-Rea more at https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html#id_roles_use_view-role-max-session
+Read more at https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html#id_roles_use_view-role-max-session

-You can also make it regenerate and update the credentials file by using the `--loop` option to specify the number of iterations, and --time to specify the minutes between iterations.
+You can also make it regenerate and update the credentials file by using the `--loop` option to specify the number of iterations, and `--time` to specify the minutes between iterations.
 If you specified a duration, be sure the value you set for the duration session of the credential is bigger than the value you set for the time, so your credentials will be renewed before expiration.

 You can also make it interactive, with the `-x` or `--interactive`option, and at the end of the iteration, you will be asked if want to generate new credentials for a new user or a new role.

 The selection of the AWS account and Role can be also be done with the `--aws-account-id` and `--aws-role-name` parameters.
 If both parameters are set then both will be matched against the list of available accounts and roles.
 If only `--aws-account-id` is specified and you only have one available role in that account, then that role will be chosen by default.
 If you have more than one role in the given account then you will need to select the appropriate one as per normal.

-If you plan to execute the script several times over different Accounts/Roles of the user and you want to cache the SAMLResponse, set the --cache-saml option
+If you plan to execute the script several times over different Accounts/Roles of the user and you want to cache the SAMLResponse, set the `--cache-saml` option

 By default in order to select Account/Role, the list will be ordered by account ids.
-Enable the --role_order option to list by role name instead.
+Enable the `--role_order` option to list by role name instead.

 For more info execute: